-- 2 chicken breasts (roughly 1 lb; sliced into strips)
+- 2 chicken breasts roughly 1 lb; sliced into strips; note 2

 - 1 tablespoon olive oil

-- Roast for 10 minutes, flip and roast for another 5-10 minutes, or until chicken is cooked through.
+- Bake - Arrange chicken and veggies on 1-2 large sheet pans.
+Bake for 10 minutes, flip and roast for another 5-10 minutes, or until chicken is cooked through.

-- Complete steps 2-4, then transfer to a large storage container or bag.
+- Prep - Complete steps 1 & 2 then transfer to a large storage container or bag.